 (b) Within 30 days of the date of postal notice of the department's approval of the corrective action plan, the permittee shall initiate implementation of the plan.
 If the department does not approve the corrective action plan, the department shall notify the permittee of the deficiencies by certified mail.
 The permittee shall submit a revised correction action plan to the department within 60 days of the date of postal notice of the notice of deficiency.
 The department shall approve or disapprove the revised corrective action plan within 60 days of receipt.
-If the department does not approve the revised corrective action plan as required by this subsection, the department may pursue enforcement actions authorized by Section 74-6-10 NMSA-1978.
+If the department does not approve the revised corrective action plan, or if the permittee fails to submit a revised plan as required by this subsection, the department may pursue enforcement actions authorized by Section 74-6-10 NMSA 1978.

 (c) The permittee may investigate potential sources of contamination that may have caused a standard(s) to be exceeded.
-If such an investigation indicates that the source of the contamination is not the impoundment intended to be monitored by the well, the permittee may petition within 120 days of the subsequent sample analysis date for a variance from the requirements of this section in accordance with 20.6.2.1210 NMAC.
-It is the permittee's burden to prove any claim that the source of the contamination is not the impoundment intended to be monitored by the the source of the contamination is not the impoundment intended to be requirements of this section in accordance with 20.6.2.1210 NMAC.
+If such an investigation indicates that the source of the contamination is not the impoundment intended to be monitored by the well, the permittee may petition within 120 days of the date of postal notice from the department that action is required under this subsection subsequent sample analysis date for a variance from the requirements of this section in accordance with 20.6.2.1210 NMAC.
 It is the permittee's burden to prove any claim that the source of the contamination is not the impoundment intended to be monitored by the well.
 If the variance is denied the permittee shall submit a corrective action plan meeting the requirements of Subparagraph (a) of this paragraph within 60 days of the denial.